By Stelyana Hristozova, 18.03.2020

 Influencer with smaller number of followers tend to have more personal relationship with their fans, and appear more authentic and credible.

-A high number of followers does not make a certain profile worthy to work with.
-Marketers must dig deeper in order to identify the right influencer to work with.
+To sum up, a high number of followers does not make a certain profile worthy to work with.
+In other words, marketers must dig deeper in order to identify the right influencer to work with.

 The engagement rate shows how likely an influencer can trigger an action.
 This metric can prove the success of a campaign, since engaged users are more likely to convert to actual buying customers.